 Quicken Loans — Best for customer service

 Borrowers who are looking for a face to face refinancing process won’t be interested in Quicken Loans as the company is 100% online.
 That being said, the company clearly knows how to deliver a quality experience, as is evident by the customer service rankings.
 Quicken Loans is a BBB accredited business, one of Fortune 100s best companies to work for and received the highest marks in J.D.
 Power’s 2019 U.S. Primary Mortgage Origination Satisfaction Study.
-Rates on FHA refinancing at Quicken Loans can fall somewhere from the high-2% APR to the mid-4% APRs.
+The rates for 30-year FHA refinancing loans at Quicken Loans currently start at about 3.383%.

 PNC Bank — Best for high LTV

 FHA refinance loans are available through PNC Bank online, in person or over the phone.
 One of the most attractive qualities of PNC Bank’s offerings is the bank is willing to work with high loan to value ratios as high as 97.75%.
-Rates are not publicly posted, however, so you must contact the bank to see what your individual rate will be.
+Rates are not publicly posted, however, so you must contact the bank or use the online refinance calculator to see what your individual rate will be.
+Keep in mind that fees can range from 3% to 5% for a FHA refinance.

 Compare 8 best FHA refinance rates of 2020